Trel725/tf701/README.md

 *  $ sudo mkdir data
 *  $ sudo ln -s data host
 *  $ sudo mkdir system
+*  $ sudo ln -s data/misc/wifi/nvram.txt lib/firmware/
-*  $ sudo ln -s system/vendor vendor
+*  $ sudo ln -s system/vendor/firmware/bcm43341/fw_bcmdhd.bin lib/firmware/

 "install" will serve to hold some instalation files.
-The other directories are for mount points and for the kernel to find wifi and bluetooth firmware.
+The other directories are for mount points and for the kernel to find the wifi firmware.
+You may later replace the symbolic links for the firmware by actual copies of the files.

 3.)
 Copy "androcompat.sh" (in ~/scripts) to ROOT/install/ and copy "/usr/bin/qemu-arm-static" to ROOT/usr/bin/
 (Make sure "androcompat.sh" is executable)